Peru Wildlife Internship

 Join our dynamic and fun team of vets, nurses and animal managers working in wild Peru at the forefront of conservation.
 Peru is sadly badly affected by wildlife poaching, trading and smuggling and as a result animals will end up in the sanctuary after confiscation.
 The onsite veterinary team play a vital role in assessing new animals, caring for sick and injured animals, coming up with treatment plans and carrying out research into the behaviour, biology, and physiology.
 Those with an interest in veterinary medicine and nursing are welcomed to the sanctuary to develop knowledge of exotic species, get hands on helping with treatments and support the sanctuaries great work.
 This project does also have an animal husbandry project for those not aiming for a career in medicine.
 Please contact us if you are interested in this.

 Some days the vet team are rushed off their feet with sick and injured animals, other days the focus is on assessing new residents, and others aimed at ongoing work such as reviewing protocols, data input, and cleaning and reorganising the facilities.
-Whether you are rushing around the clinic, or in the library researching cases, you will be learning the whole time.
+Whether you are rushing around the clinic, o researching cases, you will be learning the whole time.
 Volunteers are encouraged to remember that no 2 days are the same in wildlife work and this is especially true in developing countries where plans can change with very little warning and activities may run late, be rescheduled or even cancelled.
+We do always give you one day off a week though.

 From time to time volunteers also assist in the classroom, assisting with environmental education programs.
 Education for the community is an important part of the work, slowly improving cultural understandings of conservation and welfare, environmental preservation and combating the illegal wildlife trade.